Embark on an African adventure like never before as we unveil the top 7 best…

-The Shoebill facts-The term of Shoebill serves as the most frequently used of the common names for a stork-like bird, renowned for its size.
+The Shoebill facts: The term of Shoebill serves as the most frequently used of the common names for a stork-like bird, renowned for its size.
 It also has alternate names by which it’s known, though.
-These include the whalehead, whale-headed stork, and shoe-billed stork.
-The shoebill looks mean and a little prehistoric compared to other species in the same family.
-If you have only seen pictures of it, it might look a little unreal but there is a healthy number of shoebills in Uganda that you can meet during Uganda safaris.
+These include the whale head, whale-headed stork, and shoe-billed stork.
+In this article , we are going to talk about The Shoebill facts .
+It might look a little unreal but there is a healthy number of shoebills in Uganda that you can meet during Uganda safaris.

 The Shoebill has a somewhat limited range of habitation.
 That’s due to the fact that it only appears to live in a small portion of one continent.
 Evidence indicates it once had a greater range, though.
 It tends to inhabit around freshwater swamps, wetlands and marshlands.

-shoebills don’t fly very far or very often and they seem to be big, but they can fly if they want to.
+Yes, shoebills fly but not very far or and they seem to be big, but they can fly if they want to.

 They make sounds similar to machine guns